hieuvp/learning-python/advanced-tutorials/generators/README.md

 pausing in between to `yield` execution back to the main for loop.

 ## Exercise

-Write a generator function which returns the Fibonacci series.
-They are calculated using the following formula:
-The first two numbers of the series is always equal to 1, and each consecutive number returned is the sum of the last two numbers.

 Hint: Can you use only two variables in the generator function?
 Remember that assignments can be done simultaneously.